stacksjs/ts-backups/docs/api/constants.md

 # Constants API Reference

-This page documents all constants, default values, and configuration presets available in ts-backups.
+This page documents all constants, default values, and configuration presets available in backupx.

 ## Backup Type Constants